NYU Paulson Center – A Place Apart from the New York City Hubbub

 The Paulson Center will not only serve the undergraduate community at NYU; students at the graduate level working toward their Master’s and PhD’s will have access to the very best learning environments, with several spaces for NYU’s Tisch School of the Arts and the Steinhardt School of music housed within this monumental multi-use facility.
 Jaffe Holden’s scope for this $890M project included acoustic and audio/video design of the performing arts spaces, featuring the 350-seat Iris Cantor Proscenium Theatre, NYU’s first professional-level proscenium theatre; the African Grove Theatre, an end stage theatre named in honor of the first Black theatre in America; a flexible black box theatre; the Orchestra Ensemble Rehearsal Room which is the Music Department’s crown jewel, with full-height faceted glass walls overlooking the New York cityscape; and many other spacious and flexible dance, music, and theatre practice and rehearsal studios.

 Creating acoustically sound environments nestled within noisy, urban landscapes is our sweet spot.
 With such a wide range of programming stacked into one building, sound isolation among the rooms and from the NYC subway line was the chief acoustic concern.
-Nearly every space is designed as box-in-box construction with floating concrete floors, double or triple layer walls, and spring-isolated drywall ceilings.
+Nearly every space is designed as box-in-box construction with floating concrete floors thanks to the best concrete floor repair near me, double or triple layer walls, and spring-isolated drywall ceilings.
 Isolated bearing pads at the structural steel are included at the more complex proscenium theatre to isolate it from subway noise and vibration as well as the athletic facilities directly below.

 Both the proscenium theatre and orchestra rehearsal room were designed to serve a variety of uses and ensemble types, and they are outfitted with adjustable acoustic banners to adapt to the different acoustic needs.
 Behind these banners are beautifully shaped walls which provide sound diffusion through randomized patterns of vertical wood strips used throughout the building.